joostkremers/parsebib/README.md

 If the argument `inheritance` is present, cross-references among entries are resolved.
 It can be `t`, in which case the file-local or global value of `bibtex-dialect` is used to determine which inheritance schema is used.
 It can also be one of the symbols `BibTeX` or `biblatex`, or it can be a custom inheritance schema.
 Note that cross-references are resolved against the entries that appear in the buffer *above* the current entry, and also against the entries in the hash table `entries`.

 The argument `fields` is a list of names of the fields that should be included in the entries returned.
 Fields not in this list are ignored (except `=type=` and `=key=`, which are always included).
 Note that the field names should be strings; comparison is case-insensitive.

+If `replace-TeX` in set, (La)TeX markup in field values is replaced with text that is more suitable for display.
+The variable `parsebib-TeX-markup-replace-alist` determines what exactly is replaced.
+This variable can be `let`-bound around calls to the parsing functions, but note that its value is construed on the basis of the variables  `parsebib-TeX-command-replacement-alist`, `parsebib-TeX-accent-replacement-alist` or `parsebib-TeX-literal-replacement-alist`, so you may want to customise those instead.
+See their doc strings and the doc string of `parsebib-TeX-markup-replacement-alist` for details.

 #### `parsebib-collect-strings (&key strings expand-strings)` ####